MichiganCOG/ViP/README.md

-# Pytorch Video Platorm for Recognition and Detection
+# Video Platorm for Recognition and Detection in Pytorch

+A platform for quick and easy development of deep learning networks for recognition and detection in videos.
+Includes popular models like C3D, ResNet, and SSD.

+## Introduction and Setup

 # Updates
 - Basic training file for recognition is ready, next step is to work on data loader since that is the immediate function being loaded